-- Add 1/2 inch of water to a saucepan and bring the water to a boil on medium-high heat.
+- Add 1/2 inch of water to a medium or large saucepan, and bring the water to a boil on medium-high heat.

 - Take the eggs directly from the refrigerator.
 Use tongs to VERY gently lay the eggs in the bottom of the pan.

-- Run cold water into the pan for 30 seconds.
-Peel and serve.
+- Run cold water into the pan for 30 seconds to halt the cooking process.
+Peel and serve immediately.